 Price: $19/month (or $8/month billed annually).

-What I didn't like: The AI-generated cards lacked depth.
-28 cards for a 35-page chapter means it skipped a lot of material.
+What's not: The AI-generated cards lack depth.
+Coverage of dense chapters tends to be shallow — the AI skips a lot of material.
 Quizlet Plus costs $7.99/month, and the AI features feel like an afterthought bolted onto their existing platform rather than a core feature.

 Price: $7.99/month for Quizlet Plus (required for Magic Notes).

-What I liked: Clean interface with progress tracking.
+What's good: Clean interface with progress tracking.
 The analytics dashboard showing which topics you're weakest on is genuinely useful.
-Cards were mostly accurate.
+Cards are mostly accurate.

-What I didn't like: $19.99/month.
-One card had a factual error I had to manually fix.
+What's not: $19.99/month.
+Factual errors still slip through (always spot-check).
 No free upload to test before paying.
 At this price point, it needs to be noticeably better than cheaper alternatives, and it isn't.

 Price: $19.99/month (or $9.99/month billed annually).